Dreaming of a day out in the amusement park? Learn all about the iconic Luna Park in Sydney and find out if it’s worth your time!

-Deciding that we were going to Australia for Spring Break was a decision I made while in Canada.
-One of the reasons being that the weather was perfect around that time of the year since they were just heading into Autumn while we are still dealing with winter weather in Spring.
+Deciding that we were going to Sydney, Australia for Spring Break was a decision I made while in Canada.
+One of the reasons is that the weather was perfect around that time of the year since they were just heading into autumn while we are still dealing with winter weather in spring.

 I had no idea what we were going to do once we got there.
 Something that usually happens whenever I travel.
-I usually book flights first then worry about the hotel and activities later.
-It’s all about being spontaneous, and something I’ve been doing more lately.
+I usually book flights first, then worry about the hotel and activities later.
+It’s all about being spontaneous, something I’ve been doing more lately.

-Upon arrival at our hotel the Sheraton on the Park, directly adjacent to Hyde Park, I asked concierge what to do with kids, and one of his suggestion was to pay a visit to Luna Park Sydney.
-Apparently, it’s Sydney’s version of Brooklyn’s Luna Park aka Coney Island.
+Upon arrival at our hotel, the Sheraton on the Park, directly adjacent to Hyde Park, I asked the concierge what to do with kids, and one of his suggestions was to pay a visit to Luna Park in Sydney.
+Apparently, it’s Sydney’s version of Brooklyn’s Luna Park, aka Coney Island.

-Well, there are a few options with one of them being public transportation such as the buses.
+Well, there are a few options, with one of them being public transportation, such as buses.
 You can also take a cab or the very popular Uber, or you can do what I did if you’re staying close to Hyde Park or the Darling Harbour area and you’re up for a stroll.

-Tickets are available online for a small discount compared to getting your tickets at the park’s ticketing booth.
-The process was relatively simple, and I was able to show the PDF version of my ticket on my mobile device and issued colored bands for our visit.
+Tickets are available online for a small discount compared to getting your tickets at the park’s ticket booth.
+The process was relatively simple, and I was able to show the PDF version of my ticket on my mobile device and issue colored bands for our visit.
 If you’d like to store your bags, then lockers are available.

-Rides and tickets are determined by your height, cm instead of inches, so brush up on the metric system before visiting Australia.
+Rides and tickets are determined by your height in cm instead of inches, so brush up on the metric system before visiting Australia.
 Quite a few rides were “being worked on” when we visited, but the ones that were operable were fun enough for Madison.
 There weren’t many available for very small kids; however, there were a bit more for the older children.
-Madison apparently grew over the holidays so was able to get on the rides all by herself which she enjoyed.
+Madison apparently grew over the holidays, so she was able to get on the rides all by herself, which she enjoyed.
 If your child is too short for a particular ride, they may be able to get on with a paying adult.

-As someone who has always stated that she was afraid of heights, I was surprised to see Madison get on the Hair Raiser, step off and explain that it was “fun,” but however, she did not want to do it again.
+As someone who has always stated that she was afraid of heights, I was surprised to see Madison get on the Hair Raiser, step off, and explain that it was “fun,” but she did not want to do it again.
 I guess once was good enough.
-She then did the bumper cars followed by the Spider which she also enjoyed.
-There also weren’t many games open during our visit, but once again maybe a weekend might have been different.
+She then did the bumper cars, followed by the Spider, which she also enjoyed.
+There also weren’t many games open during our visit, but once again, maybe a weekend might have been different.

-What Luna Park lacked on games and rides, they made up for it with their charm.
+What Luna Park lacked in games and rides, they made up for with their charm.
 There’s a picnic area for those who just want to relax and have a chill day after getting on the rides, and you also have a lovely view of the Harbour Bridge and Sydney Opera House in the distance.
 However, their Ferris Wheel is definitely a must-do.
-You get a fantastic view from up high, compared to the eye level view you would get from the picnic area.
+You get a fantastic view from up high, compared to the eye-level view you would get from the picnic area.